 Biblical Examples of Good Parenting

 David is one of the most loved characters in the Bible.
 He is the one after God’s own heart.
 He lived by faith and loved to worship.
-However when it came to parenting, we don’t get a good example to follow.
-Out of his sons we get rape, incest, murder, deceit, betrayal, and not many Godly examples.
+However, when it came to parenting, we don’t get a good example to follow.
+Out of his sons, we get rape, incest, murder, deceit, betrayal, and not many Godly examples.

 Samuel is another great man in the Bible.
 He heard the words of the Lord and led the people of Israel.
-However his kids were so bad that as Samuel grew old, Israel begs for a king to avoid having them take his place.
+And yet, his kids were so bad that as Samuel grew old, Israel begs for a king to avoid having them take his place.
 Unfortunately, there are not many examples of good parenting in the Bible.

 Even the New Testament is silent.
 Paul had no kids.
 While Peter was married, there is no mention of children.
 What I take from this is parenting is hard, and it doesn’t follow that Godly people will raise Godly children.
 That is sobering!